ConjurTech/coworks-mobile/README.md

 - [noder-react-native](https://github.com/soliury/noder-react-native)

-To debug android app
-`react-native run-android`

-To start development server
+To start development server:
-`react-native start`
-`adb reverse tcp:8081 tcp:8081`

-Find PID running on port 8081 + kill
+`react-native start`              # starts the node server `adb reverse tcp:8081 tcp:8081`   # bind the node port to the android device `react-native run-android`        # install the app and run it

+If the port binding step does not work, kill existing processes first:
 `lsof -i tcp:8081`
 `kill -9 [PID]`

-Run android log
+To run application again a local backend server (e.g. on port 3000):
+`adb reverse tcp:3000 tcp:3000`
+Make sure the server is bound to listen to all IPs, e.g:
+`rails s -b 0.0.0.0`

+To see console logs:
 `adb logcat *:S ReactNative:V ReactNativeJS:V`

-Get local IP
-`ifconfig | grep inet`